Tick tock of terror: Timeline of Hawaii missile alert snafu

 8:10 a.m. — The head of the Emergency Management Agency, state adjutant general Maj.
 Gen. Joe Logan, confirms with U.S. Pacific Command that there was no missile launch.
 Honolulu police are notified of the false alarm.

-8:13 a.m. — The state issues a cancellation that prevents the message from being sent to phones that hadn't previously received, such as those out of cellphone coverage range or who had phones turned off.
+8:13 a.m. — The state issues a cancellation that prevents the message from being sent to phones that hadn't previously received it, such as those out of cellphone coverage range or had been turned off.

 8:20 a.m. — The Emergency Management Agency issues public notification of cancellation on Facebook and Twitter.